pytest-dev/pytest/doc/en/writing_plugins.rst

 assertion failures.
 This is provided by "assertion rewriting" which modifies the parsed AST before it gets compiled to bytecode.
-This is done via a :pep:`302` import hook which gets installed early on when ``pytest`` starts up and will perform this re-writing when modules get imported.
-However since we do not want to test different bytecode then you will run in production this hook only re-writes test modules themselves as well as any modules which are part of plugins.
-Any other imported module will not be re-written and normal assertion behaviour will happen.
+This is done via a :pep:`302` import hook which gets installed early on when ``pytest`` starts up and will perform this rewriting when modules get imported.
+However since we do not want to test different bytecode then you will run in production this hook only rewrites test modules themselves as well as any modules which are part of plugins.
+Any other imported module will not be rewritten and normal assertion behaviour will happen.

-If you have assertion helpers in other modules where you would need assertion rewriting to be enabled you need to ask ``pytest`` explicitly to re-write this module before it gets imported.
+If you have assertion helpers in other modules where you would need assertion rewriting to be enabled you need to ask ``pytest`` explicitly to rewrite this module before it gets imported.

 .. autofunction:: pytest.register_assert_rewrite